Discover hidden gems and must-see attractions along your journey

 Dog-Friendly Notes: Many trails and outdoor areas welcome dogs on leashes, making it a perfect detour for travelers with pets.
 Some estates may have restrictions indoors, so outdoor exploration is recommended for dog owners.

-Dog-friendly notes: Leashed dogs are welcome, making it an excellent stop for travelers with pets who appreciate nature and history together.
+Dog-friendly notes: Many vineyards and outdoor dining areas welcome well-behaved dogs, making it an excellent stop for travelers with pets to enjoy the fresh air and scenic views together.

 Location: Downtown Bethel Village, Bethel, Connecticut, USA